The current enrollment is about 1850 full-time undergraduates and 375 graduate students.

-An interview is recommended, not required.
+An interview is recommended, but not required.
 We do suggest that if you come for a tour, you also request an interview.
 It allows an opportunity for your admissions counselor to ask any questions he or she may have about your application.
+The following link has more information about scheduling a campus visit.

-The TOEFL is required of undergraduate international applicants.
-The minimum score is a 79 on the TOEFL iBT (or a 550 on the paper test), or a minimum score of 6.5 on the IELTS exam to waive our English language requirement.
+The EFL is required for undergraduate international applicants.
+The minimum score is a 81 on the TOEFL iBT or a minimum score of 6.5 on the IELTS exam to be considered for admission.
 We do not offer ESL classes on campus.